Esri/jsapi-resources/.github/scripts/README.md

 The library provides the following information:
   * `elapsedRuntimeMS` - runtime in milliseconds derived from the applications last HTTP request
-  * `JSHeapUsedSizBytes` - JSHeapUsedSize as reported by puppeteer
+  * `JSHeapUsedSizeBytes` - JSHeapUsedSize as reported by puppeteer
   * `pageTotalBytes` - total number of bytes calculated using the http response object.
   * `sampleName` - name of the sample or bundle
   * `totalScriptTimeMS` - approximate internal runtime of the library script in milliseconds.
 Useful for comparing against the `elapsedRuntimeMS`.
 Should not be used as an indicator of application performance, it's most useful for troubleshooting differences between runtime and determining if the platform itself caused a slowdown.